hoplon/castra/README.md

 5. The `textContent` property of the text node displaying the current record is bound to a formula cell that updates when `c/record` changes.
 6. The user sees the new record's value in the page.

+Notice how similar the two cases are.
+The main difference

 ## Examples